murkl/arch-os/docs/README.md

 - One password for encryption, root and user; automatic login behind an encrypted disk
 - Btrfs snapshots before every package change (Snapper), rolled back with the Recovery
 - GNOME on Wayland, or a bare text console; the graphics driver for every Intel, AMD and NVIDIA card is detected
-- Desktop extras: codecs, fonts, printing, Samba and `.local` discovery; or a slim install with GNOME core apps only
+- Desktop extras: codecs, fonts, printing, Samba and `.local` discovery, Extension Manager and GNOME Firmware; or a slim install with GNOME core apps only
-- Flatpak with Flathub, managed from GNOME Software
+- Flatpak with Flathub, managed from Bazaar
 - Zram swap, fstrim, microcode, NetworkManager, mirrors ranked by country
 - Tuned rather than left at the defaults - see the **[➜ Reference](REFERENCE.md)**
 - AUR helper, 32-bit support, container engine, firewall, SSH server, automatic housekeeping, the text editor of your choice
 - [Bootsplash](https://github.com/murkl/plymouth-theme-arch-os), System Manager, Shell Enhancement (zsh)
-- Recovery in the boot menu and on the same image, works without a network
+- Recovery in the boot menu and on the same image, works without a network - and opens straight on its menu, in your language
 - Wireless network joined from the Installer itself, before the first download
 - Create boot medium: writes the USB device from any Linux machine, no root needed but for the write itself
 - Virtual machines both ways: guest tools inside a VM on their own, libvirt and QEMU on real hardware if you want them
 - Two starting points, **Core** and **Desktop** - everything else stays a row in the settings
-- English and German interface
+- English and German interface, chosen on the first page or named outright: `installer --language=de`

 ## Installation